J-Seals/Election_Analysis/README.md

 Diana DeGette had the highest voter turnout with 272,892 votes out of 369,711 total votes.
 Candidate Diana Degette received approximately 74% of the votes.
 Charles Casper Stockham trailed behind in second, only receiving 85,213 followed by Raymond Anthony Doane with only 11,606 votes.
-Candidates Charles Casper Stockham and Raymond Anthiny Doane received a combined total of approximately 26% of votes, which is significantly less than Candidate Diana DeGette.
+Candidates Charles Casper Stockham and Raymond Anthony Doane received a combined total of approximately 26% of votes, which is significantly less than Candidate Diana DeGette.

 ### Breakdown of Winning Candidate's Votes